davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 Imagine this user story: “**As a user, I want to create an exercise**.”

 The business logic is to create an exercise.
-The data access involves fetching exercises.
+The data access involves sending a fetch request to create an exercises.
 The React component is responsible for displaying exercises and allowing the user to create a new exercise.

 So we can already separate the code into three parts: